Slaughterbots: Production

-Feasibility
+Reception

+Technical feasibility

 In December 2017 The Economist assessed the feasibility of Slaughterbots in relation to the U.S. MAST and DCIST microdrone programs.
 MAST currently has a cyclocopter that weighs less than 30 grams, but that has the downside of being easily disturbed by its own reflected turbulence when too close to a wall.
 Another candidate is something like Salto, a 98-gram hopping robot, which performs better than cyclocopters in confined spaces.
-The level of autonomous inter-drone coordination shown in Slaughterbots is currently not available, but that is starting to change, with drone swarms being used for aerial displays.
+The level of autonomous inter-drone coordination shown in Slaughterbots was not available, as of 2017, but that is starting to change, with drone swarms being used for aerial displays.
 Overall The Economist agreed that "slaughterbots" may become feasible in the foreseeable future: "In 2008, a spy drone that you could hold in the palm of your hand was an idea from science fiction.
 Such drones are now commonplace ...
 When DCIST wraps up in 2022, the idea of Slaughterbots may seem a lot less fictional than it does now."
 The Economist is skeptical that arms control could prevent such a militarization of drone swarms: "As someone said of nuclear weapons after the first one was detonated, the only secret worth keeping is now out: the damn things work".